marquitos0119/quantum-music/README.md

 ## Directory Structure
 * `Notebooks/`: code of our learning on Qiskit and audio in a Jupyter Notebook
-* `Quantum-Music/`: the Python package for users to use
+* `Quantum-Music/`: the Python package for users to use.
+Note that everything in this directory will be available to the public!

 ## Quantum-Music Installation
 ### Install locally from this repository